What to feed a rabbit downloadable sheet

 Cleaning

-You should also clean out your rabbit’s litter daily and their living area regularly to keep them healthy.
-It also ensures they’re happy: after all, no one likes living in a dirty home!
+You should also regularly clean out your rabbit’s litter and their living area to keep them healthy.
+It also ensures they’re happy: no one likes living in a dirty home

 Regular Brushing